vbogaevsky/mandarin-api-rb/README.md

 # assigned_card_uuid - the id you received assigning the card
 MandarinApi.payment(order_id, amount, assigned_card_uuid)
 ```
-#payout will return a hash with transaction id.
+`#payment` will return a hash with transaction id.
 ###**Example:**
 ```ruby
 { 'id' => '721a5185314740aaa304278fb1d8ee63' }